Support Graph Preconditioners for Off-Lattice Cell-Based Models: Preliminaries

 The cell-substrate friction matrix has several possible forms depending on the cell shape.
 In the isotropic case of spherical cells, we can write $\Gamma^{cs}_i = \lambda_{\mathrm{med}}I$, where $\lambda_{\mathrm{med}}$ is the coefficient of friction between the cell and the medium.
 For ellipsoidal cells, the cell-substrate friction matrix takes on a similar form to the cell-cell friction matrix in terms of directional friction coefficients and the unit direction vector.
 More complicated cell shapes may not be as easily expressible, but we only require that all the friction matrices are symmetric positive definite.

 \item \underline{Solve the equation of motion.} The equation of motion for cell $i$ is

 where $\vec{v}_{i}$ is the velocity vector and $\vec{F}_i$ is the total nonfrictional force acting on the cell.
 We interpret Equation~\eqref{Eq:Motion} as one row of a large linear system $\Gamma\vec{v}=\vec{F}$.
-We show that the friction matrix $\Gamma$ is symmetric positive definite.
+For $n$ cells, the friction matrix $\Gamma$ is $3n \times 3n$, and we show that $\Gamma$ is symmetric positive definite.
 Hence, the conjugate gradient method is an efficient choice for obtaining an accurate solution.

 \item \underline{Update cell positions.} Frequently, a forward Euler method is used: